Matters of the HEART!!!

 Ramadan after Bariatric Surgery

-We are into the middle of the holy month of Ramadan, and the Eid is around the corner, Delhi and the walled city in particular are celebrating Ramadan with full fervor and gaiety.
+We are into the middle of the holy month of Ramadan, and the Eid is around the corner, Delhi and the walled city, in particular, are celebrating Ramadan with full fervor and gaiety.
 The day begins well before sunlight with Sahrei the morning prayer and a succulent meal of Nihaari a special meat dish cooked in overnight slow fire; and then the Roza or day-long fast ,without food and water begins.
 Many relax at home and take a siesta, but most continue with their daily grind.
 It is summer in Delhi at its peak with relentless sultry heat; there is hardly any breeze though occasionally a dust storm Luu brings welcome relief.
 The lanes are sleepy.
 Occasionally one encounters a rickshaw puller in a white cap silently trudging along, his face dry and flushed, his Lips parched with almost no sweat on the brow.

 All this makes fasting even more arduous.
 Faithful offer their ritual after- noon namaz and patiently wait for the evening.
 At last the Sun goes down and here comes the welcome Iftar hour.
 The city wakes-up from its deep slumber, the shops open in tandem and the streets in Ballimairan, Hauz Kazi and Chandni Chowk come alive with decorations, lights and flowers.
 Slowly the scent of Ittar and of freshly made kababs, jalebis and naans from numerous stalls wafts all over in the welcome breeze.